hhnnhh/berlin_datascience_lab/README.md

 A project initiated and mentored by [Noa Tamir](https://github.com/noatamir) and [Katharina Rasch](https://github.com/krasch), hosted by [Women in Machine Learning and Data Science (WIMLDS)](https://github.com/wimlds/).

 A detailed description of the "berlin-ds-lab", as well as the original data and a notebook for data cleaning  can be found [here](https://github.com/wimlds/berlin-ds-lab).
-Data cleaning will result in the subsample "sample.csv" which was used in this project.
+Data cleaning will result in the subsample "sample.csv", which was used in this project.

 Team members were
 Hannah Bohle (HB), [Marielle Dado](https://github.com/marielledado) (MD), [Caitlin Duncan](https://github.com/CaitDunc) (CD) and [Isabelle Nguyen](https://github.com/izzbizz/) (IN).
 Authorship of notebooks is marked with initials.